-Back up the cacerts file in the \$CONTRAST_INSTALLATION/jre/lib/security directory.
+Back up the cacerts file in the \$CONTRAST\INSTALLATION/jre/lib/security directory.

 The upgrade process overwrites this file which can result in login issues.
-These certificates are used for LDAP integrations (page 694).
+These certificates are used for LDAP integrations (page 723).

-- Create a MySQL backup (page 706) and store the backup file on a separate file system or drive to avoid any issues with restoration.
+- Create a MySQL backup (page 737) and store the backup file on a separate file system or drive to avoid any issues with restoration.
 The installer attempts to create a database backup as part of the upgrade process, but to be safe, do this manually.
-Also, back up all configuration files located at \$CONTRAST_HOME/data/conf. - 2.
-Use system messages (page 703) to inform end-users that their system is being upgraded during a particular time. - 3.
+Also, back up all configuration files located at \$CONTRAST\HOME/data/conf. - 2.
 Be sure the Contrast application is running when you start the installation process.
 Agents will continue to send vulnerability and library messages during this time.
-When the application initiates a shutdown on its own, the agents defer sending messages until it can reach the application. - 4.
-The upgrade process is nearly identical to the original process to install the Contrast application (page 647); however, you will be asked to choose to update an existing installation or perform a new installation.
-You should choose to update an existing installation. - 5.
+When the application initiates a shutdown on its own, the agents defer sending messages until it can reach the application. - 3.
+The upgrade process is nearly identical to the original process to install the Contrast application (page 675); however, you will be asked to choose to update an existing installation or perform a new installation.
+You should choose to update an existing installation. - 4.
 The upgrade will initially perform a database backup.
 Depending on the size of your database, this process can take a few seconds to a few minutes.
-During this operation, the application should be accessible to agents and end users. - 6.
+During this operation, the application should be accessible to agents and end users. - 5.
 The update then deploys a new file system under the installation directory.
-This primarily consists of deploying the Contrast.war file directory to the \$CONTRAST_HOME/webapps directory.
-The application won't be accessible while the file system is updated. - 7.
+This primarily consists of deploying the Contrast.war file directory to the CONTRAST\HOME/webapps directory.
+The application won't be accessible while the file system is updated. - 6.
 Once a successful file system update is complete, the application starts up.
 While the application is starting up, you can follow along in the log files (migration.log and contrast.log, specifically).
 Log entries are written for both file system and database updates in a sequential manner.